TheCodeCompany-Sem/BMX-TEAMNL-IOT/docs/Daily-documentation.md

 <app-footer></app-footer>
 ```

 The header, navbar and footer are also loaded onto the page.
-The header and footer are still empty, but the navbar was does contain something, which is the orange bar on the top of the page.
-The code looks like this:
+The header and footer are still empty, but the navbar does contain something, which is the orange bar on the top of the page.
+The code for it looks like this:

 ```html
 <ul>